 Who can forget Warren Beatty in Heaven Can Wait or A Pure Formality with Gérard Depardieu and Roman Polanski?

-The Lovely Bones has a strong presence in this crowd, even though the Peter Jackson movie with Mark Wahlberg, Susan Sarandon, and Stanley Tucci did the novel no favors.
+The Lovely Bones has a strong presence in this sub-genre, even though the Peter Jackson movie with Mark Wahlberg, Susan Sarandon, and Stanley Tucci did the novel no favors.

 Discovery by other characters for needed plot points is managed deftly.
 Susie is a passive observer, for example, when her sister Lindsey deduces by the presence of a red scarf that her mother slept with the detective assigned to Susie’s case.